Vallejo DUI Accident Victim Lawyers

 Cannabis (Marijuana) And Other Hallucinogens

-Marijuana users struggle to focus, react sluggishly, and have trouble with balance, hand control, and depth perceptions.
+Marijuana users struggle to focus, react sluggishly, and have trouble with balance, hand control, and depth perception.
 Furthermore, hallucinogenic drugs, such as LSD, ecstasy, mescaline, and psilocybin, can distort perception and mood.

-If you suspect that the negligent driver was under the influence of these substances or other drugs when the accident happened, talk to our Vallejo DUI victim lawyers immediately.
+If you suspect that the negligent driver was under the influence of these substances or other drugs when the accident happened, talk to our Vallejo DUI victim lawyers.

 Alcohol And Drug Laws